nyp-sit/sdaai/onboard.md

 Question: Where can I find the contact information for the module or learning unit tutor?
 - You can find the contact information of the tutor in Politemall under the Learning Unit Introduction folder.

+## Attendance

+### AA01
+Question: Why do I need to always scan the QR code?
+- Attendance via QR code and it's mandated by SSG.
+Please Make sure your SingPass account has been set up and SingPass app has been downloaded to your mobile.

+### AA02
+Question: How do I mark my attendance?
+- Each learning unit has its own attendance link, please check the attendance link in Politemall under the Learning Unit.
+Click on the link, indicate your profile as Student or Attendee.
+A QR code will be displayed.
+Scan the QR code using your phone camera function (NOTE: not using the Singpass scan function).
+- If you encountered persistent issues despite multiple attempts to record your attendance, please send an email to your tutor indicating your issues and state your attendance for the date concerned during the class period.

+### AA03
+Question: Where can I find the regulations pertaining to attendance matter?
+- The complete information is available at our Student Handbook published at NYP website via https://mynypportal.nyp.edu.sg/en/student-handbook.html.